-In the quaint, small town of Sandhamn, I found an overwhelming amount of opportunities to practice my techniques and interest in photography as well as experience a close, very small Swedish town.
-The few bushes, which were striking against the vast whiteness, are referred to as nypoon, which I later discovered can be cooked into a sweet soup.
+In the quaint, small town of Sandhamn, I found an overwhelming amount of opportunities to practice my techniques and interest in photography and experience a small Swedish town.
+The few bushes, striking against the vast whiteness, are referred to as nypoon, which I later discovered can be cooked into a sweet soup.

-As the boat stopped on several different islands along the archipelago, I saw the distinctiveness of each island and we later learned each has its own uniqu character.
+As the boat stopped on several islands along the archipelago, I saw each island’s distinctiveness and learned that each has its unique character.

-With only 100 inhabitants in Sandhamn, the town’s people seemed to be very close, which was a comforting contrast to large cities where most people are distant, rushed and very preoccupied with their daily activities, which is typical of any city.
-For this sole reason, I enjoyed visiting this small town, for its closeness, simple beauty and secluded feeling.
-It’s a place I often wish I had for myself, when I feel the need to escape and release stress.
+With only 100 inhabitants in Sandhamn, the town’s people seemed to be very close, which was a pleasant contrast to large cities where most people are distant, rushed, and very preoccupied with their daily activities, which is typical of any city.
+For this reason, I enjoyed visiting this small town for its closeness, simple beauty, and secluded feeling.
+It’s a place I often wish I had when I feel the need to escape and release stress.

-With very few restaurants on the island to begin with, when we arrived there was only one open, which was not surprisingly full.
-In such a traditional island, I had the opportunity to try real Swedish food, which in this case consisted of potatoes and meatballs.
-As I suspected it was delicious and the people were walm and welcoming.
-Now I can just imagine what Stockholm will be like in warmer weather.
+With very few restaurants on the island, there was only one open when we arrived, which was not surprisingly full.
+On such a traditional island, I had the opportunity to try real Swedish food, which in this case, consisted of potatoes and meatballs.
+As I suspected, it was delicious, and the people were warm and welcoming.
+Now I can imagine what Stockholm will be like in warmer weather.